Danthewaann/pyallel/README.md

       lines)
 - [ ] Add something like a dump mode to print out all the output for a command after it finishes (to combine with the tail mode)
+- [ ] Maybe make tail mode followed by an optional dump of all the command output once it finishes the default behaviour?
 - [ ] Add graceful Ctrl-C interrupt handling
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)